open/close all folders

 - Untrained telepaths in Babylon 5 tend to have these frequently, one of the primary reasons behind the Psi Corps.

-- Gabriel Ashcroft (AKA Patiant Zero) in Mutant X. The first person to be experimented on by Adam Kane and the first known new mutant.
+- Gabriel Ashlocke (AKA Patient Zero) in Mutant X. The first person to be experimented on by Adam Kane and the first known new mutant.
 Unlike all other new mutants, which are separated into categories (elementals, ferals, moleculars, and psionics), Ashcroft has powers from all four categories (although not all possible powers).
 He's also a murderous psychopath.
 However, so many powers cause his cells to slowly destabilize.
-When his plan to summon an ancient goddess to cure him was thwarted by the titular team, his body exploded, taking out his entire base.
+Ashlocke's first attempt to save himself involves awakening an ancient sorceress, then he tries to Make Wrong What Once Went Right, then he tries to bully Adam into helping... ultimately, he explodes, taking half the team's base with him.

 - Subverted in Charmed.
 Prue comes dangerously close to having one of these when she accidentally becomes an Empath in season 3 but following a pep talk from Leo promptly gets her shit together.